thetillhoff/webscan/README.md

 ### DNS
 Display dns information about the provided URL, and give improvement recommendations.

+- [x] This is skipped if the input is an ipv4 or ipv6 address
 - [x] Check who is the owner of the Domain via RDAP (not supported for country-TLDs)
 - [ ] Check who is the owner of the DNS zone (== nameserver owner) - recursively
 - [ ] Follow CNAMEs